 Climate and weather could be significant challenges during Trekking, and it varies as per the season in Nepal.
 Autumn (Mid-Sept – End Nov)- Autumn is the most popular season to trek in Nepal.
 During this time, the weather gets much clear with mild to warm days and cold nights.
 However, at a high altitude, the night drops into freezing temperatures.
 Moreover, the spring (March-May) season is also the best time to visit Nepal, especially in mountainous regions.

-HimalayanWindows Team is always committed to providing the best services to every individual trekker, which will give you a once-in-a-lifetime experience in the Himalayas.
-We perform our duties honestly and seriously to make your trip pleasant and smooth.
-So, we allocate guides and porters only, confirming they have a complete insurance policy during the Trekking.
-Also, we recommend our guests confirm they have travel insurance before heading for Trekking in Nepal, as HW does not provide insurance for its clients.
+The HimalayanWindows Team is dedicated to providing exceptional service to each and every individual trekker, creating an unforgettable experience in the Himalayas.
+We take our responsibilities seriously to ensure that your journey is safe and enjoyable.
+For this reason, we only hire guides and porters who have a comprehensive insurance policy in place.
+Additionally, we recommend that all of our guests purchase travel insurance prior to their trek in Nepal, as HW does not provide insurance for its clients.